 The last time I saw Brent, I met someone later that day and we dated for quite some time.
 I told myself I loved him.
 I didn’t, I just loved that he didn’t treat me the way Brent did.
 Yet, I felt content so I settled for him much longer than I should have.

 A good friend of mine and I talk about this contentment thing quite a bit.
 This friend has been with their partner since they were teens.
-Yet, finds themselves with a wandering eye and finds confusion setting in.
-My advice to this friend has always been centred around the fact that they don’t want to end up resenting their partner so be honest with themselves.
+Yet, finds themselves with a wandering eye and often finds confusion setting in.
+My advice to this friend has always been centred around the fact that they don’t want to end up resenting their partner and so to be honest with themselves.
 This advice is based purely on this friends comments about their partners parents, how one of them is unhappy and resents the other.

 As I look back at my past I can’t help but wonder, do I know any other way or have I always just settled?
 Why do I tend to live in a state of contentment until a factor outside my control disrupts me?